AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 <img src="resources/globus_file_manager_two_panes.png" alt="Globus File Manager Two Panes" width="1000"/>

 To transfer a file from the source collection on the left to the destination collection on the right, simply drag and drop the file.
-Note: Since the transfer will go from the AARNet collection to your laptop, it is strongly suggested that you choose files 100MB or smaller, i.e. 100M.dat, 10M.dat or 1M.dat for this exercise so that we don’t overwhelm the workshop WiFi.
+Note: Since the transfer will go from the AARNet collection to your laptop, it is strongly suggested that you choose files 100MB or smaller, i.e. 100M.dat, 10M.dat or 1M.dat for this exercise so that we don't overwhelm the workshop WiFi.
 The AARNet collections are permanent, so you will be able to test the transfer of larger files and entire directories later outside the workshop.

 Once you have successfully initiated the transfer, you will see a popup in the top right corner of your window as follows: